ConvertKit/convertkit-woocommerce/readme.txt

 ### 1.4.2 2022-xx-xx
 * Fix: Purchase Data: If enabled, always send purchase data to ConvertKit, regardless of how the order is created or the payment method used
+* Fix: Purchase Data: Once purchase data is sent to ConvertKit, don't keep sending it when e.g. the order's status changes

 ### 1.4.1  2020-06-06
 * Protect against missing products on order items